-2. Boeing Frederickson shall not cause or allow the installation or use of any device or use of any means which, without resulting in a reduction in the total amount of air contaminant emitted, conceals an emission of air contaminant which would otherwise violate PSCAA Reg.
-1, Article 9.
+1. It shall be unlawful for any person to cause or allow the installation or use of any device or use of any means which, without resulting in a reduction in the total amount of air contaminant emitted, conceals an emission of air contaminant which would otherwise violate PSCAA Regulation I, Article 9.

 [PSCAA Reg.
-I, Section 9.13(a), 6/9/88 (State Only)]
+I, Section 9.13(a), 6/9/88]

-- 3. Boeing Frederickson shall not cause or allow the installation or use of any device or use of any means designed to mask the emission of an air contaminant which causes detriment to health, safety or welfare of any person.
+2. It shall be unlawful for any person to cause or allow the installation or use of any device or use of any means designed to mask the emission of an air contaminant which causes detriment to health, safety or welfare of any person.

 [PSCAA Reg.
-I, Section 9.13(b), 6/9/88 (State Only)]
+I, Section 9.13(b), 6/9/88]

-E. NESHPA 40 CFR 60 Circumvention
+E. NSPS 40 CFR 60 Circumvention

-Boeing Frederickson shall not build, erect, install, or use any article, machine, equipment or process, the use of which conceals an emission which would otherwise constitute a violation of an applicable (40 CFR Part 60) standard.
+Boeing Seattle shall not build, erect, install, or use any article, machine, equipment or process, the use of which conceals an emission which would otherwise constitute a violation of an applicable (40 CFR Part 60) standard.
 Such concealment includes, but is not limited to, the use of gaseous diluents to achieve compliance with an opacity standard or with a standard which is based on the concentration of a pollutant in the gases discharged to the atmosphere.

-F. NESHPA 40 CFR 61 Circumvention
+F. NESHAP 40 CFR 61 Circumvention

-Boeing Frederickson shall not build, erect, install, or use any article, machine, equipment, or process, the use of which conceals an emission which would otherwise constitute a violation of an applicable standard under 40 CFR Part 61.
-Such concealment includes, but is not limited to, the piecemeal carrying out of an operation to avoid coverage by a standard that applies only to operations larger than a specified size.
+Boeing Seattle shall not build, erect, install, or use any article machine, equipment, process, or method, the use of which conceals an emission which would otherwise constitute a violation of an applicable standard.
+Such concealment includes, but is not limited to, the use of gaseous dilutants to achieve compliance with a visible emissions standard, and the piecemeal carrying out of an operation to avoid coverage by a standard that applies only to operations larger than a specified size.

-G. NESHPA 40 CFR 63 Circumvention
+G. NESHAP 40 CFR 63 Circumvention

-Boeing Frederickson shall not build, erect, install, or use any article, machine, equipment, or process to conceal an emission that would otherwise constitute noncompliance with a relevant standard adopted under 40 CFR Part 63.
+Boeing Seattle shall not build, erect, install, or use any article, machine, equipment, or process to conceal an emission that would otherwise constitute noncompliance with a relevant standard adopted under 40 CFR Part 63.
 Such concealment includes, but is not limited to: